nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 </aside>
 ```

-The layouts are written with an HTML-based [template language](template-syntax.html) and the template variables have access to the [project data](project-structure.html#data).
+The layouts are written in an HTML-based [template language](template-syntax.html) and the template variables have access to the [project data](project-structure.html#data).

-The modules can be stored in any file with a `.html` suffix such as `layout.html`and the file can contain multiple layout components.
+The modules can be stored in any file with a `.html` suffix such as `layout.html` and the file can contain multiple layout components.

 ### Area-specific layouts
-You can customize the layout for all the different areas on your website like the documentation- or blogging area.
+You can customize the layout of all the different areas of your website like the documentation- or blogging area.
 Think custom sidebars, blog entry "hero" layouts, or custom footers.
 The area-specific layouts override any existing layouts defined globally at the root level.

 This documentation area, for example, has the following documentation- specific layouts in [docs/layout.html](//github.com/nuejs/nue/blob/dev/packages/nuejs.org/docs/layout.html):